Accomplishing Goals with an Undefined Heart Centre in Human Design

 Human Design is a unique system that combines principles from astrology, the I Ching, Kabbalah, and the Chakras.
 It offers a personalised map of your energetic design, providing insights into your personality, strengths, and inner workings.
 This map, known as your BodyGraph, helps in understanding how you interact with the world and make decisions.

-The Undefined Heart Centre:
+The Undefined Heart Centre

-Inner Authority and Decision Making:
+Inner Authority and Decision Making

 Here's a brief description of each Inner Authority in Human Design along with the percentage of the population they represent:

-1. Emotional Authority (58%): Decisions are best made over time, allowing emotional waves to pass for clarity.
+Emotional Authority (58%): Decisions are best made over time, allowing emotional waves to pass for clarity.

-2. Sacral Authority (29%): Relies on immediate gut responses for decision-making.
+Sacral Authority (29%): Relies on immediate gut responses for decision-making.

-3. Splenic Authority (8%): Intuition and instincts guide decisions, often felt as subtle internal signals.
+Splenic Authority (8%): Intuition and instincts guide decisions, often felt as subtle internal signals.

-4. Self-Projected Authority (1.7%): Decisions are made through self-expression and understanding one's identity.
+Self-Projected Authority (1.7%): Decisions are made through self-expression and understanding one's identity.

-5. Ego Authority (1.3%): Decisions are driven by personal desires and willpower.
+Ego Authority (1.3%): Decisions are driven by personal desires and willpower.

-6. Environmental Authority (1.6%): Decisions are influenced by the surrounding environment, especially significant for Mental Projectors.
+Environmental Authority (1.6%): Decisions are influenced by the surrounding environment, especially significant for Mental Projectors.

 Each of these authorities provides a unique approach to decision-making, reflecting the individual's specific Human Design.

-Approaching Commitments Gently:
+Approaching Commitments Gently

-As someone with an undefined heart centre, I can share firsthand that committing to goals like creating online courses or writing a book is entirely possible.
-The approach is key.
-For instance, while working on my book, I devoted 1½ hours to it four days a week for a month.
+A sustainable approach is key.
+For instance, while working on my book, I devoted 90-minutes to it, four days a week, for a month.
 This made the process feel easy and enjoyable, rather than a strenuous obligation.

-Keys to Making Aligned Commitments:
+Keys to Making Aligned Commitments

 Danielle Gardner